LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 This is the same client as in 01quickstart.

-## The servant servant.q
+### The servant servant.q

-This servant is built around the services provided in secure\_invocation.q:
+This servant supports the same api as in 01quickstart, but is built around the services provided by secure\_invocation.q, described in detail below.

+## Understanding secure\_invocation.q

+The following services are provided in secure\_invocation.q:

 1. A means of restringing remote execution to only user-defined functions in a ".api" namespace.
-2. A means of invoking an api commands without using "eval" so as to prevent execution of arbitary code in arguments.
+2. A means of invoking api commands without using "eval" so as to prevent execution of arbitary code in arguments.
 3. A means of restricting access to the api to a single connection, in this case from mserve, and terminating the servant when that connection closes.
 4. A means of loading "plugins" to provide optional or enhanced functionality.